 The critical insight is that entity resolution can be deterministic.
 Business terminology maps predictably to database tables: “revenue” means orders, “shipping” means shipments, “quality” means quality inspections.
 These mappings don’t change between queries.
 They can be compiled once and applied without an LLM call.

 Other approaches to table selection exist: [1] embedding-based retrieval - encode table descriptions as vectors, retrieve nearest matches (RAG for schema selection), [2] LLM-powered extraction - ask a model to identify relevant tables directly.
-Both work, but both add latency, cost, and infrastructure dependencies - a vector database or an API call on every query.
+Both work, but both add latency, cost, and infrastructure dependencies.
+Embedding-based retrieval adds ~50-200ms per query for vector lookup plus requires maintaining an embedding index; LLM extraction adds ~500-2000ms plus API cost.
+The deterministic pruner runs in <1ms.

 Deterministic keyword resolution is faster, fully reproducible, and free.
 For the majority of queries where business terms map predictably to tables, it is the better trade-off.